Skip to Content

 • Virtual Pageviews: In SPAs where a significant view change occurs without a URL change.

-• Specific Timing: If you need to ensure a pageview is tracked only after certain conditions are met or specific data is available.
+• Specific Timing: If you need to ensure a pageview is tracked only after certain conditions are met.

 Example